hpi-swa-teaching/ChangesBrowser/packages/ChangesReloaded-Core.package/CRChangeListItem.class/README.md

-A CRChangeListItem is an item of the CRChangeList that represents a ChangeRecord in the CRChangeList and has a selection state.
+A CRChangeListItem is an item in the CRBrowser's change list that represents a ChangeRecord and has a selection state.
+It wraps a ChangeRecord of the Squeak image and can be handled as such, all messages not understood by the CRChangeListItem are sent to the wrapped ChangeRecord.

 Instance Variables
+	changeRecord			Actual ChangeRecord wrapped by CRChangeListItem
-	changeRecord			represented ChangeRecord as actual Squeak ChangeRecord isPicked					wether a specific represented ChangeRecord is picked for loading
+	isPicked					True if the wrapped ChangeRecord is picked for getting loaded into the image